ropensci/medrxivr/README.md

 ## Code of conduct

-Please note that the ‘medrxivr’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the `medrxivr` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.